epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 [//]: # (from meeting on January 9th, 2018; untested)

+>```sh
->	- Create a clone of gitlab project https://github.com/HBPMedical/mip-cde-meta-db-setup.
+>- Create a clone of gitlab project https://github.com/HBPMedical/mip-cde-meta-db-setup.
+>```
 > 	- Modify clm.patch.json so that it can modify the default variables.json file to add the relevant new variables.
 >		- Adapt first line of Docker file to select / define the version / rename the Docker image, from hbpmip/mip-cde-meta-db-setup to something else (?)
 >		- Create the docker image and push it to gitlab (?)
 >		- Once the MIP-Local configuration for the deployment exist, modify (line 20 of) the file
 >		   envs/mip-local/etc/ansible/group_vars/reference to reference the right docker image
 >		- Run setup.sh so that the new docker image is run and copies the data in the meta-db database
 >		- Restart all services of the following building blocks from Marathon (if necessary, scale them down to 0, then up again to 1)
 >			- web portal
 >			- woken
 >			- data factory